-It all started with IBM & CGA
+It all started with IBM and CGA

 The screen is what by what?

 "Resolution" is technically the number of pixels per unit of area, rather than the total number of pixels.
 In this article, we are using the term as it is commonly understood, rather than the absolutely technologically correct usage.
-Since the beginning, resolution has been described (accurately or not) by the number of pixels arranged horizontally and vertically on a monitor, for example 640 x 480 = 307200 pixels.
+Since the beginning, the resolution has been described (accurately or not) by the number of pixels arranged horizontally and vertically on a monitor.
+For example, 640 x 480 = 307200 pixels.
 The choices available were determined by the capability of the video card, and they differed from manufacturer to manufacturer.

-Mind your P's and I's
+Mind your P's, and I's about screen resolutions

 You may have seen the screen resolution described as something like 720p, 1080i or 1080p.
 What does that mean?
 To begin with, the letters tell you how the picture is "painted" on the monitor.
 A "p" stands for progressive, and an "i" stands for interlaced.

-The interlaced scan is a holdover from television and from early CRT monitors.
+The interlaced scan is a holdover from television and early CRT monitors.
 The monitor or TV screen has lines of pixels arranged horizontally across it.
-The lines were fairly easy to see if you got up close to an older monitor or TV, but nowadays the pixels on the screen are so small that they are very hard to see even with magnification.
+The lines were relatively easy to see if you got up close to an older monitor or TV, but nowadays the pixels on the screen are so small that they are hard to see even with magnification.
 The monitor's electronics "paint" each screen line by line, too quickly for the eye to see.
 An interlaced display paints all the odd lines first, then all the even lines.
 Since the screen is being painted in alternate lines, flicker has always been a problem with interlaced scans.
 Manufacturers have tried to overcome this problem in various ways.
 The most common way is to increase the number of times an entire screen is painted in a second, which is called the refresh rate.
 The most common refresh rate was 60 times per second, which is acceptable for most people, but it could be pushed a bit higher to get rid of the flicker that some people still perceived.

-As people moved away from the older CRT displays, the terminology changed from refresh rate to frame rate, because of the difference in the way the LED monitor works.
+As people moved away from the older CRT displays, the terminology changed from refresh rate to frame rate, because of the difference in the way an LED monitor works.
 The frame rate is the speed with which the monitor displays each separate frame of data.
-The most recent versions of Windows set the framerate at 60 Hertz, or 60 cycles per second, and LED screens do not flicker.
-And the system changed from interlaced scan to progressive scan because the new digital displays were so much faster.
+The most recent versions of Windows set the framerate at 60 Hertz or 60 cycles per second, and LED screens do not flicker.
+Moreover, the system changed from interlaced scan to progressive scan because the new digital displays are so much faster.
 In a progressive scan, the lines are painted on the screen in sequence rather than first the odd lines and then the even lines.
-If you want to translate 1080p for example, is used for displays that are characterized by 1080 horizontal lines of vertical resolution and a progressive scan.
+If you want to translate, 1080p, for example, is used for displays that are characterized by 1080 horizontal lines of vertical resolution and a progressive scan.
 There's a rather eye-boggling illustration of the differences between progressive and interlaced scans on Wikipedia here: Progressive scan.
 For another fascinating history lesson, also read Interlaced video.

-What about the numbers: 720p, 1080p, 1440p, 4K and 8K?
+What about the numbers: 720p, 1080p, 1440p, 2K, 4K and 8K?

 Here's how the shorthand translates: